 The Directive 2008/105/EC (on environmental quality standards) of the European Parliament and the Commission ask all Member States an inventory of emissions of priority substances for all river basin districts (EP, 2008).
 This task requires appropriate data and approaches for the description of the current state of surface water bodies and the evaluation of appropriate measures for the reduction of emissions into the surface water bodies to achieve a good ecological state of surface water bodies and to meet the quality standards set.

-Based on these requirements the proven MONERIS concept that was developed for modeling of nutrient emissions into the water bodies (Behrendt et al., 2000), was adapted for the pollutant emissions and implemented in an open source environment as MoRE system (Modeling of Regionalized Emissions).
+Based on these requirements the proven MONERIS concept that was developed for modelling of nutrient emissions into the water bodies (Behrendt et al., 2000), was adapted for the pollutant emissions and implemented in an open source environment as river basin management system MoRE (Modelling of Regionalized Emissions).

-The MoRE system is based on an open source PostgreSQL database and two different graphical user interfaces (GUI): the MoRE Developer GUI and the MoRE Visualizer GUI (Figure below).
+The MoRE system is based on an open source PostgreSQL/SQLite database, a generic calculation engine and two different graphical user interfaces (GUI): the MoRE Developer GUI and the MoRE Visualizer GUI (Figure 1).
 The GUIs have been developed for user interaction with the PostgreSQL database.
 The PostgreSQL database content can be easily read, changed and extended via the MoRE Developer GUI.
-Also, modeling can be launched via a calculation engine which is incorporated in the Developer GUI with a dynamic linkage to the PostgreSQL database.
-Modeling results can be visualized via a GIS-browser (MoRE Visualizer).
-Users can access the MoRE system either via internet on a multi-user basis or via a single user application for PC.
+Also, modelling can be launched via a calculation engine which is incorporated in the Developer GUI with a dynamic linkage to the PostgreSQL database.
+Modelling results can be output as table in MoRE Developer or visualized as map or chart via a GIS-browser (MoRE Visualizer).
+Users can work with the MoRE river basins management system either on a multi-user basis using the PostgreSQL database via internet or via a single user application for PC.

-System architecture of the open source tool MoRE
+Figure 1: System architecture of the river basin management system MoRE

 Behrendt, H., Huber, P., Kornmilch, M, Ley, M., Opitz, D., Schmoll, O., Scholz, G. & Uebe,R. (2000): Nutrient Emissions into River Basins.
 UBA-Texte, 23/00